mizraith/SNIPE_mizraith/README.md

 _SLC commands use [D7] and [D8] and [D9] by default on a nano._
 #### SLC1, SLC2, SLC3
 - **description:** Stack Light Color.
 Sets the stack light color.
+- **input argument:** ? or color value  0xRRGGBB.
+- **input values:**
+  - As hex string: '0x123456'  Leading 0x required.
+  - As decimal:  '255'    No leading zero.
+Max value <= 0xFFFFFF
+  - As text: "RED" "red"  case insensitive.
+Matching one of the defined colors.
-- **input argument:** ? or color value as a hexadecimal string.
-0xRRGGBB.
-The leading '0x' is required!
-If not properly formatted, will return a value error.
+  - If not properly formatted, will return a value error.
 Setting to 0x0 will turn the color "black", or off.
 Case insensitive.
-  **example:**
+  - If a color is defined, will append that name to the response string **example:**
   - command: `>SLC1:0xFF0000`
   - response:`@SLC1:0xFF0000`   The LED on STack Light 1 is now RED.
   - command: `>SLC1:0x0`
   - response: `@SLC1:0x0`    The LED is now off.
+  - command: `>SLC1:RED`    (or `>SLC1:red`)
+  - response: `@SLC1:0xFF0000:RED`   Note it returns the hex value
+  - command: `>SLC1:255`        Decimal input
+  - response: `@SLC1:0x0000FF:BLUE`   Converts to HEX and appends known color value
+  -
 - _NOTE:  **SLC1** --> **[D7]**, **SLC2** -->**[D8]**, **SLC3** --> **[D9]**_

 #### SLM1, SLM2, SLM3